jenfly/eoas-python/SETUP.md

 Click the "Download" button under the latest **Python 3** version from the **[Anaconda download page](https://www.anaconda.com/download/)** (the web page should automatically detect your operating system and provide the correct version of the installer with the "Download" button).
 After it finishes downloading, run the installer, making sure to use all the recommended default settings.
 We won't be using Microsoft Visual Studio Code, so when the installer asks if you want to install it, you can just click "Skip".

 It could take up to half an hour to install, so once you've walked through the initial prompts and clicked "Install", you might want to grab some lunch or go for a walk, leaving your laptop plugged in so it doesn't try to go to sleep.
-For more details on the intallation steps, you can check out the instructions for [Windows](https://docs.anaconda.com/anaconda/install/windows) or [Mac](https://docs.anaconda.com/anaconda/install/mac-os). *Note: the Windows installer says 3 GB free space is required, but on my computer I found that the software uses almost double that.
-These numbers might be a bit different on Mac.*
+For more details on the intallation steps, you can check out the instructions for [Windows](https://docs.anaconda.com/anaconda/install/windows), [Mac](https://docs.anaconda.com/anaconda/install/mac-os), or [Linux](http://docs.anaconda.com/anaconda/install/linux/). *Note: the Windows installer says 3 GB free space is required, but on my computer I found that the software uses almost double that.
+These numbers might be a bit different on Mac or Linux.*

 Once you've installed the full Anaconda distribution, you'll immediately have access to all the main data analysis libraries without having to find and install them yourself!